afqueiruga/afqueiruga.github.io/CV.md

-1. **Queiruga, A. F.** and G. J. Moridis, “Smoothing Methods to Address the Numerical Stability of Peridynamics Near the Fracture Tip in Hydraulic Extension," 18th U.S. National Congress for Theoretical and Applied Mechanic, June 2018.
+1. **Queiruga, A. F.** and G. J. Moridis, “Smoothing Methods to Address the Numerical Stability of Peridynamics Near the Fracture Tip in Hydraulic Extension," 18th U.S. National Congress for Theoretical and Applied Mechanics, Rosemont, Illinois, June 2018.
 1. Pride, S., **A. F. Queiruga**, and M. Commer, “Changes in Geophysical Properties Caused by Brine Injection into Porous Rocks,” AGU Fall Meeting, New Orleans, LA, December 2017. **(presenting author)**